-The Effect of Celebrity Culture on our Children
+The Effect Of Celebrity Culture On Our Children

 The Negative Effects of Celebrity Culture

-Fame is the main reason that drives celebrity culture and is associated with status, wealth and a perception of the ‘perfect’ body.
+Fame is the main reason that drives celebrity culture and is associated with status, wealth and perception of the ‘perfect’ body.
 Unfortunately, the most dramatic effect celebrity culture has on our children is their relentless desires for popularity and to live exactly like their celebrity idol.
 Many children learn this through media

-mixed messages to teens relations, such as:
+relations, such as:

 • Magazines